-Ingredients Needed to Make a Strawberry Butter Lettuce Salad
+Ingredients for a Strawberry Butter Lettuce Salad

 Lettuce- I used butter lettuce for this salad because I love the flavor and texture of butter lettuce and it works well with all of the bold flavors going into this salad.
 I also love the way butter lettuce can be presented in the bowl.

-Strawberries– You will need fresh strawberries that are just slightly firm for easier slicing and so that they hold up when mixing in the salad.
+Strawberries- You will need fresh strawberries that are just slightly firm for easier slicing so that they hold up when mixing in the salad.
 If the strawberries are too soft they will break up too much.

 Nuts- I found some honey-roasted sliced almonds at the grocery store and they were the perfect sweet addition to this salad.
 You could also toast or slice your own, but I'm all about ease and convenience.
 If you prefer almonds that are not sweetened, they would be delicious too.

 Cheese- Crumbled goat cheese was my first choice for this salad because of its strong tangy flavor and the texture is always perfect for salads.
 I used a crumbled goat cheese which seems to work better than the log form which tends to be softer.

 One of the great things about salads is you can substitute and add anything you like.
 For the lettuce spinach or mixed greens are a good substitution since they are still soft and mild in flavor.